peroyhav/documentation/Installing_Arch.md

     1.  ### Boot into the Live environment
         Reboot your computer and boot from the USB device, You may need to press a key like *Del*, *F12* *F8* or *F2* during startup to select the USB for boot
     1.  ## Connect to the internet
-        If you are not using a wired connection, you probably need to connect to a Wifi now
+        If you are not using a wired connection, you probably need to connect to a Wifi network now
         ```bash
         # Network commands
         $ iwctl device list
-        # powe on the adapter if powered off
+        # power on the adapter if powered off
         $ iwctl adapter phy0 set-property Powered on
         $ iwctl station wlan0 show
         $ iwctl station wlan0 get-networks